Characterizing Distances of Networks on the Tensor Manifold: Preliminaries

 \subsection{Geodesics on the Network Manifold}

-Consider a dynamical system that evolves over time and whose information is encapsulated by a positive definite matrix (tensor).
+Let us consider a dynamical system that evolves over time and whose information is \emph{encapsulated by a positive definite matrix (tensor)}.
 In this regard, it is well-known that the space of tensors is not a vector space, but instead forms a Riemannian manifold $M$ \cite{DoCarmo}.
 In particular, we will leverage the theory of symmetric spaces which has been extensively studied since the seminal work of Nomizu \cite{Nom}; a comprehensive work on tensor manifolds can be found in \cite{Joshi,Pennec1}.
 Riemannian manifolds are endowed with a metric that smoothly assign to each point $\rho\in M$ an inner product on $\mathcal{T_\rho}$, the tangent space to $M$ at $\rho$.
 More formally, let us denote $\Upsilon$ and $\Upsilon^+$ and as the set of all Hermitian matrices and the cone of positive-definite matrices, respectively.
-We may then define an analogous structure to equation (\ref{eq:scalar_structrure}) as:
+We consider the following: